Friedrichstadt-Palast: New ownership

 In November 1919, the now large theater building called The Oresteia by Aeschylus in the processing and translation of Karl Gustav Vollmoeller directed by Max Reinhardt solemnly opened.

 1924 had the staged Erik Charell with his Charellrevue with lyrics by Robert Gilbert, and the music show The White Horse Inn.
 July 1925 brought Erwin Piscator's Political Review Still, on stage.

 World War and new beginnings

 During the Nazi era, the theater was renamed Theater des Volkes.
 The dome hanging pins were cut off as they were seen as degenerate art.
 Now late-bourgeois operettas were performed.
-The theatre was at this time also under the name Palace of 5000 and under the private management Spadonis Marion and Nicola Lupo.
+The theatre was at this time also under the name Palace of 5000 and under the private management of Spadonis Marion and Nicola Lupo.

 The building suffered most in March 1945 due to repeated air attacks.
 Damage caused the plays to be removed from March until August 1945.
-Now, led the artists Spadoni and Lupo the house as a palace of the 3000/Theater of 3000 or Palace at the Friedrichstrasse station and Palace Variety.
+Spadoni and Lupo ran the Building as the Palace of the 3000/Theater of 3000 or Palace at the Friedrichstrasse station and Palace Variety.

-In 1949 the owners abandoned the theater and the city of Berlin took over the facility, the original name Friedrichstadtpalast got back.
-The first director was following the expropriation of Gottfried Hermann, he was succeeded in 1961, Wolfgang E. Struck.
+In 1949, the owners abandoned the theater and the city of Berlin took over the facility; the original name Friedrichstadtpalast returned.
+The first director following the expropriation of Gottfried Hermann was Wolfgang E. Struck in 1961.